 You have a right to see your records if you wish.
 Please ask at reception if you would like further details about our patient information leaflet.
 An appointment may be required.
 In some circumstances a fee may be payable.

-The average pay for GPs working in the practice of the Dekeyser Group Practice in the last financial year was £45902 before tax and National Insurance.
+The average pay for GPs working in the practice of The De Keyser Group Practice in the last financial year (2020/21) was £67,660 before tax and National Insurance.
 This is for 6 full time GPs and 2 part time GPs who worked in the practice for more than six months.

 This practice is committed to preserving, as far as is practical, the security of data used by our information systems.
 This means that we will take all reasonable actions to;

 Maintain the Confidentiality of all data within the practice by:

 - Ensuring that only authorised persons can gain access to our systems

 - Not disclosing information to anyone who has no right to see it

 Maintain the integrity of all data within the practice by:

 - Ensuring that all changes are reported and monitored

 - Checking that the correct record is on the screen before updating